 HTML5 is the fifth revision and newest version of the HTML standard.
-It offers new features that provide not only rich media support, but also enhance support for creating web applications that can interact with the user, his/her local data, and servers, more easily and effectively than was possible previously.
+It offers new features that provide not only rich media support but also enhance support for creating web applications that can interact with users, their local data, and servers more easily and effectively than was previously possible.

 Some HTML5 features remain unsupported by some browsers.
 However, Gecko, and by extension, Firefox, has very good support for HTML5, and work continues toward supporting more of its features.
 Gecko began supporting some HTML5 features in version 1.8.1.
 You can find a list of all of the HTML5 features that Gecko currently supports on the main HTML5 page.
 For detailed information about multiple browsers' support of HTML5 features, refer to the CanIUse website.

 The doctype for HTML5 is very simple.
-To indicate that your HTML content uses HTML5, simply use:
+To indicate that your HTML content uses HTML5, use:

 Doing so will cause even browsers that don't presently support HTML5 to enter into standards mode, which means that they'll interpret the long-established parts of HTML in an HTML5-compliant way while ignoring the new features of HTML5 they don't support.